July 16, 2024 how to repot an orchid

 5. Pot the Orchid

-Place a small amount of potting mix in the bottom of the new pot.
-Position the orchid in the center of the pot (for monopodial orchids like Phalaenopsis) or with the oldest growth against one side (for sympodial orchids like Cattleya).
-Fill in around the roots with fresh potting mix and make sure the plant is stable but not packed too tightly.
+Put a small amount of potting in the bottom of your new pot.
+Place your orchid in the center of the pot or with the oldest growth on one side.

 6. Watering and Aftercare

-For the next week mist the orchid lightly to maintain humidity.
-Gradually resume regular watering and care routines.
+For the week after mist it lightly so it maintains humidity.
+Gradually resume regular watering and the way you would usually be looking after it.

 If you followed the above steps you should have a well repotted orchid.
 But if you want a few extra tips to really help try these:

-• Use Cinnamon: Sprinkling cinnamon on cut roots can act as a natural fungicide and help prevent infections.
+• Use Cinnamon: Sprinkling cinnamon on cut roots works as a natural fungicide.
+This can help to stop any infections from happening.

-• Potting Mix Composition: Different orchids have different preferences.
-Phalaenopsis usually do well in a mix of bark and sphagnum moss, while Vandas may thrive with a coarser mix or even bare root.
+• Potting Mix Composition: The different varieties of orchids have different preferences.
+Phalaenopsis, for example, like a mix of bark and sphagnum moss.
+Vandas orchids prefer a coarser mix than that or even leaving their roots bare.

 Extra Steps

-These aren’t strictly necessary but may make the process easier.
+These aren’t strictly necessary but can help to make the process easier.

 Choosing the Right Pot

 • Size: The new pot should be one size larger than the old one.
-Orchids prefer cramped conditions which mimic their natural environment.
+Orchids like cramped conditions because it copies how they would grow in their natural environment.

-• Material: Clay pots provide good airflow but can be tricky if roots adhere too strongly.
-Plastic pots are easier to manage but they must have plenty of drainage holes.
+• Material: Clay pots provide good airflow but can be tricky if the roots stick too much.
+Plastic pots are easier to manage but they have got to have enough drainage holes.

 Preparing the Potting Mix

 Different orchids require different potting mixes.
-Here’s a breakdown of common types:
+A breakdown of common types:

 • Cattleya and Oncidium: Medium to coarse bark mix.